 How Far Can One Safely Drive On A Spare Tire?

 Getting a flat tire is never fun- and driving around on a spare can be nerve-racking.
-When road hazard strikes and you're stuck riding around on your spare, how far can you drive around the Los Angeles, CA area?
+When road hazard strikes and you're stuck riding around on your spare, how far can you drive around the Santa Monica and Pacific Palisades area?